amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 Henceforth we will refer to this URL location as https://your-console/.

 ## The OpenShift OperatorHub
-The preferred way to extend OpenShift's capabilities is via the console using OperatorHub.
+The preferred package manager for OpenShift is OperatorHub which is accessible via the console.
+When possible, the OperatorHub should be used in preference to traditional Kubernetes tools like Helm.

 The OperatorHub is available here https://your-console/operatorhub/all-namespaces